lucasfernandoprojects/rylr993-lite-lora-module/README.md

 ### 🧠WHAT YOU'LL LEARN

-+How LoRa works and what makes it ideal for long-distance, low-power communication.
++ How LoRa works and what makes it ideal for long-distance, low-power communication.
-+How to wire and configure RYLR993 Lite modules.
++ How to wire and configure RYLR993 Lite modules.
-+How to send and receive data using AT commands.
++ How to send and receive data using AT commands.
-+How to program Arduino boards to communicate wirelessly.
++ How to program Arduino boards to communicate wirelessly.
-+How to debug data using the Serial Monitor.
++ How to debug data using the Serial Monitor.

 If you’re new to LoRa, this project gives you both the theory and the hands-on practice you need to get started confidently.